fnsneuralsimulator/FNS-simulator/README.md

 To see the command output, open the docker logs for the container:

 `docker logs ...`
-You can also compile the FNS simulator through the Docker image:

-`docker run --rm -v $(pwd)/.m2/:/root/.m2 -it --name fns fnsneuralsimulator/fns-simulator:latest compile_fns`

-where `[SIMULATION_FOLDER]` is the folder which contains the simulation packages, `[EXPERIMENT]` is the package which contains the set of configuration files for a single simulation, and `.m2` is the directory for your maven repositories.
+where `[SIMULATION_FOLDER]` is the folder which contains the simulation packages, `[EXPERIMENT]` is the package which contains the set of configuration files for a single simulation.

 To make sure you are using the latest version of Docker, type: